Craft.io allows you to set up two-way synchronization with GitLab. The following instructions will take you step by step through the setup.

 Congratulations!
 You are now ready for your first sync!

 You can synchronize the systems for the first time or you can do it later.
-You can also choose to skip this step and sync selected stories instead.
-For more information about syncing a specific story, see ‘Sync a Single Story’ section below.
+You can also choose to skip this step and sync selected items instead.
+For more information about syncing a specific item, see ‘Sync a Single Item’ section below.

 Note: you can always return to this step by clicking Push button: